tryyang2001/tp/docs/DeveloperGuide.md

 where:
 - ProfileEncoder encodes the list to the profile.txt file.
 - ProfileDecoder decodes the list from profile.txt file and inputs into the bot.
-- ProfileStorage utilizes the static methods in encoder and decoder for loading or saving operations.
+- ProfileStorage utilizes the static methods FileChecker and FileSaver to check if file exists and to write to the corresponding file.

-This way ensures that each class has a _single responsibility_ with little coupling between each other.
+This way of implementation ensures that each class has a _single responsibility_ with little coupling between each other.

 ### Main Component